Uncertainty-Driven Action Quality Assessment: Experiment

 \subsection{Results on MTL-AQA Dataset}

-Table~\ref{table2} reports the experimental results of our proposed UD-AQA compared with the existing leading approaches on the MTL-AQA dataset.
-From Table~\ref{table2}, we can see that our approach achieves the new SOTA in terms of Spearman's rank correlation.
-Compared with MUSDL~\cite{Tang2020uncertainty5}, we achieve a significant performance gain of 2.72\%.
-We also outperform the contrastive regression-tree based CoRe~\cite{yu2021group42} by 0.33\% only using the common regression backbone.
-We also measure R-$\ell_2$ distance compared with CoRe (0.259 vs 0.260 on MTL-AQA) and achieve slightly better performance.
-It is reasonable by considering that our UD-AQA only uses a simple regression loss, while CoRe designs a coarse-to-fine multi-layer regression tree.
+In Table~\ref{table1}, we present the experimental results of our proposed UD-AQA and comparisons with existing state-of-the-art approaches built upon the similar CNN-based backbones on the MTL-AQA dataset.
+Our approach demonstrates new state-of-the-art performance, particularly excelling in terms of Spearman's rank correlation.
+Notably, our approach surpasses MUSDL~\cite{Tang2020uncertainty5} with a substantial performance gain of $2.72\%$.
+Additionally, when compared to the GART-based CoRe~\cite{yu2021group42}, we outperform it by $0.33\%$, utilizing only a common regression backbone.
+Furthermore, in measuring R-$\ell_2$ distance, we achieve slightly better performance than CoRe (0.259 vs 0.260 on MTL-AQA).
+This improvement is noteworthy as UD-AQA employs a simple regression head, while CoRe incorporates a more complex coarse-to-fine multi-layer regression tree.

-More importantly, the previous methods simply convert a single branch to multiple branches to generate different outputs, which is not scalable when available judge scores is variable.
+More importantly, the previous methods~\cite{Tang2020uncertainty5} simply convert a single decision head to multiple heads to generate different outputs, which is not scalable when there is a varying number of judge scores available.
 CoRe~\cite{yu2021group42} needs to choose 10 exemplars for voting one predicted score, so it only provides one final score rather than each judge score due to slow inference time.
 Instead, our work focuses on generating multiple and diverse outputs, which can be easily obtained by sampling $t$ times during the test process.